frontenddogma/web-development-glossary/manuscript/m.md

 : A World Wide Web-based approach to semantic markup which uses HTML/XHTML tags supported for other purposes to convey additional metadata and other attributes in web pages and other contexts that support (X)HTML, such as RSS.
 This approach allows software to process information intended for end-users (such as contact information, geographic coordinates, calendar events, and similar information) automatically.
 Although the content of web pages has been capable of some “automated processing” since the inception of the web, such processing is difficult because the markup tags used to display information on the web do not describe what the information means.
 Microformats can bridge this gap by attaching semantics, and thereby obviate other, more complicated, methods of automated processing, such as natural language processing or screen scraping.&nbsp;[†](#w-microformat) ℹ︎&nbsp;[microformats.org](http://microformats.org/)

 Microsite
 : An individual web page or a small cluster of pages which are meant to function as a discrete entity within an existing website, or to complement an offline activity.
-The microsite's main page can have its own domain name or subdomain.&nbsp;[†](#w-microsite)
+The microsite’s main page can have its own domain name or subdomain.&nbsp;[†](#w-microsite)

 Microsoft Design Language
 : A design language created by Microsoft.
 This design language is focused on typography and simplified icons, absence of clutter, increased content to chrome ratio (“content before chrome”), and basic geometric shapes.
 Early examples of MDL principles can be found in Encarta 95 and MSN 2.0.
 The design language evolved in Windows Media Center and Zune and was formally introduced as Metro during the unveiling of Windows Phone 7.
 It has since been incorporated into several of the company’s other products, including the Xbox 360 system software, Xbox One, Windows 8, Windows Phone, and Outlook.com.&nbsp;[†](#w-mdl)